 This is a very social hostel so expect to make friends (i.e. this is an excellent place to stay if you’re traveling solo).
 They also have a fully equipped kitchen and the staff often makes group dinners.
 That said, this isn’t a party hostel so you’ll still be able to get a nice sleep.

 Old Town Hostel Split

 Old Town Hostel Split is another super friendly and welcoming hostel so you’ll feel at home right away.
-The staff is always willing to help with suggestions of that to see and do in Split.
-They also help organize dinners, nights out and other activities.
-Overall, this is a very chill and laidback hostel.
+The staff is always willing to help with suggestions on what to see and do in Split.
+They also help organize dinners, nights out, and other activities.
+Overall, this is a very chill and laid-back hostel.

 Beach Hostel is a much-loved hostel in Split that’s also just a few steps from the most popular beach in town.
 Furthermore, you’re less than a 10-minute walk from the center of town.
 The hostel’s neighborhood is one of the city’s top nightlife destinations so you’re surrounded by bars, restaurants, and clubs.

 Beach Hostel has a very laidback, artsy backpacker vibe.
 It’s a social hostel and good for meeting other travelers but it’s still quiet at night.
 The host is also very friendly so she’ll make you feel welcome as soon as you arrive.